kajalsandha/Kajal_8972108_Assignment03_SEP/README.md

 **Feature:** Put algorithms in place to automatically rebalance the data and detect biases in the dataset.
 **Result:** Assures that training data is impartial, varied, and appropriate for all use cases.

+**5. Bias Reporting in Real Time:**
+**Feature:** Instantly notify users when biased or unbalanced data is found and offer fixing suggestions.
+**Result:** Enables developers to quickly raise the level of training.